-So far, the hybrid batteries have proven to be extremely reliable and trouble-free, which is a good thing because (1) the hybrid batteries are only available from car dealers, and (2) they are very expensive.
-The current list price of a replacement hybrid battery for a Toyota Prius is $2,985!
+So far, the hybrid batteries have proven to be extremely reliable and trouble-free, which is a good thing because (1) replacement the hybrid batteries are hard to get and may only be available from a new car dealer (although there are some aftermarket companies who offer "reconditioned" hybrid batteries), and (2) they are very expensive.
+The list price for a brand new replacement hybrid battery may be $3000 to $4000 or more!

 Hybrid batteries generate a lot of heat and require extra cooling.
 Most hybrids have some type of special venting for the battery pack, which may even include a separate cabin air filter (Ford Escape, for example).
 On the Prius, there is a cooling fan for the battery inside the right rear trim panel, and two battery temperature sensors in the hybrid battery compartment.

 In theory, a hybrid battery should never run down.
 The control module should start and run the engine to maintain battery charge anytime the battery drops below a certain voltage.
 But if a vehicle is not driven very often, sits for weeks at a time in a garage, or has a problem that drains the battery or prevents the engine from running to recharge the battery, the hybrid battery can go dead.
 If this happens, a special jump start procedure or charging procedure may be required to get the vehicle moving.